SunCodeEarth/NPP4R/README.md

 # .R Extension Conflict

 The language of REBOL also uses .R or .r as file extension.
 And it seems that Notepad++ gives a higher prioirty to REBOL.
 As a result, .R or .r file is intpreted as REBOL by default.
 To address this issue, the langs.xml file needs to be changed.
-This file is in C:\Users\[Your Windows User Name]\AppData\Roaming\Notepad++ folder on Windows platform.
-And a template copy is also in the NPP installation folder such as C:\Program Files\Notepad++.
+This file is in ```C:\Users\[Your Windows User Name]\AppData\Roaming\Notepad++``` folder on Windows platform.
+And a template copy is also in the NPP installation folder such as ```C:\Program Files\Notepad++```.
 Just remove the "r" extension from the REBOL record.

 Change the line
 <Language name="r rebol" ext="reb" commentLine=";" commentStart="" commentEnd="">